RCMP arrest 6 men, seize guns and stolen truck on Makwa Sahgaiehcan First Nation - Saskatoon | Globalnews.ca

 RCMP arrest 6 men, seize guns and stolen truck on Makwa Sahgaiehcan First Nation

-Loon Lake RCMP say arrests were made at a house on Makwa Sahgaiehcan First Nation.
+Loon Lake RCMP said arrests were made at a house on Makwa Sahgaiehcan First Nation.

-At around 3:30 p.m.
-CT on Thursday, police were called to a report of a stolen vehicle and found the truck at a home on the Saskatchewan reserve.
+Police were called to a report of a stolen vehicle and found the truck at a home on the Saskatchewan reserve at around 3:30 p.m.
+CT on Thursday,

 READ MORE: Canwood business robbed by hockey jersey wearing masked man